 - Meets part of or full requirements of EN12492

-Our all-new safety helmet, Ceros® XA250, is complete with a climbing style short brim, secure chin strap, and strategically placed front and back impact padding – all complimenting a first-of-its-kind patented suspension system, Kinetix™.
+Our all-new safety helmet, Ceros® XA250, is complete with a climbing style short brim, secure chin strap, and strategically placed back-of-head impact padding – all complimenting a first-of-its-kind patented suspension system, Kinetix®.